Eigenvalues and eigenvectors: Geology and glaciology

+plunge◦, this allows understanding the eigenvector's orientation in a real world setting.

+The three different eigenvalues of the three eigenvectors describing a sample can be compared to determine a possible preferred direction of orientation.

 Basic reproduction number

 The basic reproduction number (R_{0}) is a fundamental number in the study of how infectious diseases spread.
 If one infectious person is put into a population of completely susceptible people, then R_{0} is the average number of people that one typical infectious person will infect.
 The generation time of an infection is the time, t_{G}, from one person becoming infected to the next person becoming infected.
 In a heterogeneous population, the next generation matrix defines how many people in the population will become infected after time t_{G} has passed.
 The value R_{0} is then the largest eigenvalue of the next generation matrix.